 Do I need an Audiometrist to observe my practice?

 No. Whilst an Audiometrist would be an ideal observer, the requirement is that your observer is of equal qualification to you or above.
 For example, an enrolled nurse cannot observe the work of a registered nurse, but an enrolled nurse can observe the work of another enrolled nurse.
 This is why we refer to this process as peer observation.

 If you commence your assessment immediately after reading the material provided or having just completed your lecture and workshop, it should take you no more than 10 hours to complete.

 How long do I have to complete the assessment?

 We encourage you to complete your assessment within 12 weeks of completing your workshop, however, you have up to 12 months to submit it.
 During this time, we will send you some friendly reminders.

-o The skills and knowledge to assess and manage aural health in relation to a range of conditions, based on detailed knowledge of the anatomy, physiology and pathophysiology of the auditory system
+• The skills and knowledge to identify a range of conditions of the auditory system

-o The ability to apply a broad knowledge of management strategies, client centred education and related physical functions to health promotion and provision of basic care and advice in relation to aural health.
+• The ability to apply a broad knowledge of management strategies, client centred education and related physical functions to health promotion and provision of basic care and advice in relation to audiometry screening

 Units of Competency